julieanneco/Scope3_Emissions/README.md

 MAE measures the average magnitude of errors between predicted and actual values.
 It is measured with the same unit as the target variable (CO2).
 Standard Deviation (σ) represents the natural variability and spread of the data and is used to indicate how much actual values deviate from the mean.
 In general, the higher the STD, the harder it is to predict a target.
 While the STD was dramatically reduced in the previous outlier and normalization process, the STD remained high across emission types and primary activities.
 A quick review of the plot outputs allows you to visually see how close each prediction was to the actual observation.
 The MAE metric for each emissions type is the average of all predictions for every observation within that category.

 For both models, the MAE is significantly lower than the standard deviation, which indicates pretty decent prediction performance, but only in comparison to natural variation, especially considering the extreme variability of the data and how spread-out it is.
 It could likely be improved with more outlier removal and normalization since the STD is sensitive to outliers.
-Unfortunatly, the features didn't offer a lot of strong correlation, so it is likely more the time-series trend that offered the most prediction power, but deeper analysis would help better understand feature correlation and importance for an improved model.
+Unfortunately, the features didn't offer a lot of strong correlation, so it is likely more the time-series trend that offered the most prediction power, but deeper analysis would help better understand feature correlation and importance for an improved model.
 The lowest possible level of detail in this dataset is the Primary Activity, which is categorical and requires encoding for use in most machine learning models.
 Features that offer deeper level of detail and are directly correlated to emission amount would vastly improve prediction strength.
 As an example, within the Business travel emission type, knowing the size of the company's vehicle fleet or the amount of annual airplane travel would certainly offer more information for the model to use.

 Comparing XGBoost to Random Forest, XGBoost seems to perform slightly better with an average MAE/STD ratio of .34 and is potentially a better suited model in this specific scenario.
 The ratios indicate the model has learned meaningful patterns in the data.